pranjalg13/pranjalg13/README.md

-## 🎓 I'm a Software Developer| Open Source and Flutter enthusiast | Content Writer !!
+## 🎓 I'm a Software Developer at Groww | Learning and Growwing | Content Writer at Medium !!

 - 📚Learning and Transition to Web 3.0 ----->>>>>
 - 🔭 Seeking Serendipity (😉 Just Google it for the meaning)